shanza95/shanza95/README.md

 # 👋 Hi, I'm Shanza

 A **Data Analyst** passionate about uncovering insights from data and turning them into actionable stories.
-My learning journey has been fueled by hands-on projects and professional development through **Fortray**, where I’ve been expanding my analytical and visualization skills.

 ---